-We started from the configuration and parameters of the 1/12° resolution equivalent global simulation, ORCA12-T321 of Mercator-Océan, which are described below and notes will be made when departing.
+We started from the configuration and parameters of the 1/12° resolution equivalent global simulation, ORCA12-T321 of Mercator-Océan, which are described below and notes will be made 110 when departing.
 NEMO is run with the implicit free-surface solver and linear free-surface (a version using a time-splitting approach and a non-linear free-surface, including the simulation of the main constituents of the tides, is presently being evaluated).
 The present version uses the same 50 vertical z-levels used in GIOPS, with spacing increasing from 1 m at the surface to 450 m at 5000 m.
-Bot-110 tom partial steps are employed for an accurate representation of the varying bathymetry.
-The tracer advection uses the Total Variance Diminishing (TVD) scheme.
+Bottom partial steps are employed for an accurate representation of the varying bathymetry.

+- 115 The tracer advection uses the Total Variance Diminishing (TVD) scheme.
 The vectorial form for momentum is chosen, allowing conservation of both energy and enstrophy.
 The lateral diffusion operator is biharmonic for momentum along geopotential surfaces and harmonic for tracers along isopycnal surfaces.
-The biharmonic viscosity has a nominal value of $-1 \times 10^{10}$ ms-1 at the southernmost point, and is 115 scaled by the third power of the grid spacing over the rest of the computational domain.
-The harmonic diffusion coefficient for tracers follows the same resolution-dependence principle, with a nominal value of 50 ms-1 and a linear scaling.
+The biharmonic viscosity has a nominal value of -1×10^{10} m4s-1 at the southernmost point, and is scaled by the third power of the grid spacing over the rest of the computational - 120 domain.
+The harmonic diffusion coefficient for tracers follows the same resolution-dependence resolution-dependence principle, with a nominal value of 50 m2s-1 and a linear scaling.
 For momentum, we additionally tested the purely free-slip and no-slip lateral boundary dynamic conditions, but retained the former one for most of the hindcasts.
-The background values for vertical viscosity and diffusivity are $10^{-4}$ ms-1 and $10^{-5}$ ms-1 120 respectively.
-We have also experimented with the turbulent kinetic energy (TKE; Gaspar et al., 1990; Blanke and Delecluse, 1993) and generic length scale (GLS; Umlauf and Burchard, 2003) closure schemes.
-The bottom drag is quadratic with a fixed non-dimensional coefficient of $10^{-3}$ .
-The model time step is 360 s for all hindcasts (including ORCA12-T321), except for hindcast H05 that required a decrease to 180 s after July 2007 to ensure stability close to Cambridge Bay (Canadian Arctic Archipelago).
+The background values for vertical viscosity and diffusivity are 10^{-4} m2s-1 and 10^{-5} m2s-1 respectively.
+We have also experimented with the

+125 turbulent kinetic energy (TKE; Gaspar et al., 1990; Blanke and Delecluse, 1993) and generic length scale (GLS; Umlauf and Burchard, 2003) closure schemes.
+The bottom drag is quadratic with a fixed non-dimensional coefficient of 10-3.
+The model time step is 360 s for all hindcasts (including ORCA12-T321), except for hindcast H05 that requires required a decrease to 180 s after July 2007 to ensure stability in Deson Strait close to Cambridge Bay (Canadian Arctic Archipelago).

-2.1.4 Sea-ice models
+130 2.1.4 Sea-ice models